ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/grid-modules-more-details/index.md

 ![Enterprise Hierarchy](resources/enterprise-hierarchy.png)

-_The above is a truncated hierarchy of Entreprise modules for illustrative purposes._
+_The above is a truncated hierarchy of Enterprise modules for illustrative purposes._

 For example, let's assume you specify the following in your `package.json`: